h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 ### Challenge

 The final step in building the custom model recipe is to complete the parts that were left uncompleted.
 You will need to write a code to determine when to use the model.
 First, you need to specify if the model should work with a classification or regression case.
 You can also set a name and description for the model.
 Second, you need to determine the "n_estimators" and, lastly, set up test code for testing for null values or handling missing values, like the examples that were given in each section.
 Once those are set, you can upload the custom recipe to Driverless and check that it passes the acceptance test.
-If your recipe is not passing the Driverless AI's acceptance test, see [Task 5: Troubleshooting](https://training.h2o.ai/products/tutorial-3b-build-your-own-custom-recipe-tutorial).
+If your recipe is not passing the Driverless AI's acceptance test, see **Task 5: Troubleshooting**.

 Here is a sample code that could be used to complete the first task of the challenge: